Yolo Vision Shenzhen

 results = model.predict(source="https://ultralytics.com/images/bus.jpg")

-# Display detected classes which acts as the first step in an OCR pipeline
+# Display detected classes, acting as the localization step in an OCR pipeline

 for r in results: